“Why does the eye see a thing more clearly in dreams

 “HA!
 The Banjoman yelled, once again altogether too loudly.
 “I just don’t like Zeus.
 I don’t like any of those who call themselves gods.
 It’s unseemly to me.”

 “I can’t disagree.”
 Kip was placating The Banjoman now – and was relieved that he had moved on to mere gossip.
 This was his way.
 Having decided he would participate in the plan, he was done with talking about it.
-Kip felt a huge sense of relief and his thoughts turned to how he was going to get Andy to meet with him in the dream realm.
-His previous efforts had not been successful.
+Kip felt a huge sense of relief and his thoughts turned to how he was going to get Andy to meet with him realm.
+His efforts at the Hall of Memories in proximity to the astral plane had not been successful.
 Perhaps he would enlist Jasco’s aid.
 Her magic could help.

 “… and Hera should ‘ave left him millennia ago!”
 The Banjoman was yelling again.

 Kip started thinking of a way to end this meeting so that he could get on with executing his plan.
 Then he remembered where he was, and more importantly, whom it was he was drinking with.
 He suddenly remembered that a night out with The Banjoman ended when The Banjoman said it did.
 There was no point in fighting it.